guptaanu412/example-course-specs/README.md

 <!-- -------------------------------------------------------------------------------- -->

-## Step 2: Who is this lesson for?
+## Step 2: Who is this course for?

 <em>

 Terms like "beginner" and "expert" mean different things to different people, and many factors besides pre-existing knowledge influence who a course is suitable for.
-The second step in designing a lesson is therefore to make clear who it is intended to help and how.
+The second step in designing a course is therefore to make clear who it is intended to help and how.
 To help you do this,
 we have created [student profiles][profile-site] for typical DataCamp students.
 Each profile has [four constant parts][learner-profiles]: